Data-Management-by-Design/DMbD/workshops/ws3/README.md

 infrastructure supporting the analysis and publishing of research data in a university setting.

+The presenentation from the workshop is available as a [PDF](ws3-slides.pdf).

 ## Method

 A subset of the ArchiMate language is used to model the motivations